-doctrine of privity of contracts.
-The doctrine of privity of contracts holds that only parties to a contract can sue to enforce the contract.253 Suppose, for example, that a contract between Ghana and XYZ Mining Inc. provides that "XYZ Mining Inc. shall, in keeping with its responsibility under the OECD Guidelines, 'respect human rights, which means they should avoid infringing on the human rights of others and should address adverse human rights impacts with which they are involved".
-254 Suppose further that XYZ Mining Inc. is engaged in human rights violations in Ghana apparently in breach of the above stated contractual provision.
+tween Ghana and XYZ Mining Inc. provides that "XYZ Mining Inc. shall, in keeping with its responsibility under the OECD Guidelines, '[r]espect human rights, which means they should avoid infringing on the human rights of others and should address adverse human rights impacts with which they are involved."
+Suppose further that XYZ Mining Inc. is engaged in human rights violations in Ghana, apparently in breach of the above-stated contractual provision.
 Under this hypothetical scenario, Ghanaian citizens whose human rights have been violated by XYZ Mining Inc. may not be able to sue the company for breach of contract because they are not parties to the contract between Ghana and XYZ Mining Inc.

-While it is desirable for developing countries to incorporate the Guidelines in contract documents with MNCs, such incorporation is unlikely at this moment given both the financial power and influence of MNCs and the fact that developing countries are currently engaged in intense competition for foreign investment.
+While it is desirable for developing countries to incorporate the Guidelines in contract documents, such incorporation is unlikely at this moment given both the financial power and influence of MNCs and the fact that developing countries are currently engaged in intense competition for foreign investment.
 Developing countries may be dissuaded from incorporating the Guidelines in contract documents for fear that it could deter foreign investment.
-However, such fears are ill-conceived because natural resources are available in commercial quantity in a few countries, meaning there is little room for forum shopping in terms of investment in natural resource exploitation.
+However, such fears are ill-conceived because natural resources are available in commercial quantity in only a few countries, meaning that there is little room for forum shopping in terms of investment in natural resource exploitation.
 Given the intensity of the competition for access to natural resources, it is unlikely that a country's insistence on incorporating the OECD Guidelines in contractual documents would dissuade MNCs from investing in the natural resource sector.